-New York Pharmacy Technician Licensing Guide
+New York Pharmacy Technician Registration Guide

 How to Become a Pharmacy Tech in New York

-Certification Requirements for Pharmacy Technicians in New York
+Certification requirements for pharmacy technicians in New York

 PTCB Certification Explained